How when life gives you shadows, you learn to throw shade.

 By turning the radio dial, I found I could move my transmissions anywhere on the medium wave within a radius of about half a mile.
 So I became a pirate DJ while I was still in short trousers, playing records and reading the stories and plays I wrote to anyone who would listen.
 I tuned into the worlds of passing strangers.

 Soon I found the local library – source of all power – along with pens, paper, and a typewriter.
 My little world was getting bigger.
-Eventually, I claimed my sister’s classical guitar and an old record player from the attic.
-With the TV showing me the Space Age and visions of the future, I had everything a child needed to escape – not out, but in, into a world of endless possibilities.
+Eventually, I claimed my sister’s classical guitar (she’s seven years older than me, and so was away for much of the time I was growing up) and an old record player from the attic.
+With the TV showing me the Space Age, astronauts, and visions of the future, I had everything a child needed to escape – not out into the real world, but in, into a realm of endless possibilities.

-And I began to realise something: my talent lay in never having preconceptions.
+And I began to realise something: my talent lay in never having any preconceptions.
 Every preconception is a closed door, a turned back, a ‘no’.
 I found that accepted wisdom might be accepted, but it’s not always wisdom.
-And I hated evangelists: they close every door in the world – in the universe – except one, then charge you to walk through it.
+And I hated evangelists: they close every door in the world – in the universe, in fact – except one, then charge you to walk through it.
 There’s always a cost.

 I had plenty of toys – robots and spacemen – but to me everything was a creative experiment, never a game.